-Trump’s ‘Stop the Steal’ message is finding an international audience among conspiracy theorists and suspected cults
+Trump’s ‘stop the steal’ message finds an international audience among conspiracy theorists and suspected cults

 The movement had gone through an identity crisis after Trump lost the November election.
 The mythical Q, supposedly a top-secret government operative, had suggested that Trump would defeat his child-abusing and Satan-worshipping enemies.

-The international “Stop the Steal” movement was facing a similar crisis now, with some online supporters arguing that the attack on the Capitol was a “false flag” undertaken by undercover members of antifa and other left wing groups, Harling said.
+The international “stop the steal” movement is facing a similar crisis now, with some online supporters arguing that the attack on the Capitol was a “false flag” undertaken by undercover members of antifa and other left-wing groups, Harling said.

-While the number of supporters for “Stop the Steal” remained small and often tainted by conspiracy theories, the attack on the Capitol was a reminder that fringe messages can pose a danger.
+The attack on the Capitol was a reminder that fringe messages can pose a danger.

-“This shows the power of a far right discourse, that it should not be dismissed as just chatter, it has real world implications,” Harling said.
+“This shows the power of a far-right discourse, that it should not be dismissed as just chatter, it has real-world implications,” Harling said.